-These are some of the current initiatives being supported by the Health and Built Environment committee under the Partnerships to Improve Community Health (PICH) grant.
+These are some of the initiatives supported by the Health and Built Environment committee:

 - In efforts to foster healthy communities through built environment, the Miami Center for Architecture and Design (MCAD), and the Health & Built Environment Committee is coordinating FitNation exhibitions around Miami-Dade County.
 FitNation is an exhibition that presents local and national examples of architecure, policy, grassroots action and improvements that contribute to healthier lifestyles for communities.
 The exhibition highlights strategies that make the built environment more conducive to healthier living.
 Examples include visible stairways, designing inviting streetscapes for pedestrians to walk, while creating quality spaces and engaging environments.
 Click here for an example of Fit Nation at West Kendall Baptist Hospital.